lczech/gappa/doc/md/multiplicity.md

  * `--fasta-path`: A set of `fasta` files, from which the header information is used.

 See below for the expected format for each.
+A file that can be used for the first way can be produced with the `--write-multiplicity-file` flag, as explained below.

 ## Details